Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![Brothers in Blood](/assets/wr/20240526205859_1.jpg)
 {% endfigure %}

-This feels like a [bizarro episode](https://tvtropes.org/pmwiki/pmwiki.php/Main/BizarroEpisode) and almost nothing seen here comes up again.[^watchers] I wonder if we were originally supposed to fight some kind of renegade night elf faction, maybe a secret group of Highborne
+This feels like a [bizarro episode](https://tvtropes.org/pmwiki/pmwiki.php/Main/BizarroEpisode) and almost nothing seen here comes up again.[^watchers] I wonder if we were originally supposed to fight some kind of renegade night elf faction, maybe a secret group of Highborne who hid from their forest-dwelling kin underground, but the developers ran out of time and filled the dungeon with generic and cut units instead.

 Tyrande finally reaches Illidan's cell...